JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 Notes:
 - For plugins from [JetBrains Marketplace](https://plugins.jetbrains.com), use format `pluginId:version`.
-- For bundled plugins, version should be omitted: e.g. `org.intellij.groovy`.
+- For bundled plugins, version must be omitted: e.g. `org.intellij.groovy`.
 - For subprojects, use project reference `project(':subproject')`.
 - If you need to refer plugin's classes from your project, you also have to define a dependency in your <path>[plugin.xml](plugin_configuration_file.md)</path> file.